Hone strengthens into a hurricane as it threatens Hawaii with fire and floods | KRDO

 Tropical activity has been abundant in the Pacific Ocean this year, but none of the seven East Pacific named storms have come close to Hawaii.
 Hone, the first storm to form in the Central Pacific since 2019, will break that mold.

-Hone reached hurricane strength early Sunday, churning maximum sustained winds of 75 mph, according to the National Hurricane Center.
-It’s located about 275 miles from Honolulu.
+Hone reached hurricane strength early Sunday.
+It continued to strengthen, reaching maximum sustained winds of 85 mph later in the morning, according to the National Hurricane Center.
+It’s about 240 miles south-southeast of Honolulu, moving west at 8 mph.

-The storm is expected to pass near or just south of the Big Island through early Sunday and will continue to head west Sunday and into Monday before beginning to slow early next week.
+The storm is forecast to remain at hurricane strength before starting to weaken Sunday afternoon.
+It’s expected to pass near or just south of the Big Island through early Sunday and will continue to head west Sunday and into Monday before beginning to slow.

-Tropical storm-force winds extend out about 125 miles from the center of Hone and are beginning to impact the Big Island.
+Tropical storm-force winds extend about 115 miles from the center of Hone and are beginning to impact the Big Island.
 Widespread wind gusts across the Big Island could reach 70 mph with gusts at summits potentially reaching 85 mph.

-Rain and wind will persist for much of the weekend after Hone’s outer rainbands begin to impact the Big Island in the earliest hours of Saturday morning.

-Widespread rainfall totals of 6 to 12 inches are expected on the windward and southeast facing slopes of the Big Island, according to the National Hurricane Center.
-“Rainfall totals of 2 to 4 inches will be possible over portions of the smaller islands, mainly windward,” warns the hurricane center.
+Widespread rainfall totals of 6 to 12 inches are expected on the windward and southeast facing slopes of the Big Island, according to the hurricane center.
+“Rainfall totals of 2 to 4 inches will be possible over portions of the smaller islands, mainly windward,” it warned.

 In addition to potentially flooding rainfall, Hone will also deliver gusty winds this weekend, especially over the Big Island.

-“Winds are expected to be strongest where they blow downslope from higher terrain, over headlands and through passes,” the NHC warned on Saturday.
+“Winds are expected to be strongest where they blow downslope from higher terrain, over headlands and through passes,” the hurricane center warned on Saturday.

 Smaller Hawaiian islands are under wind advisories, with widespread gusts to 55 mph are possible and higher elevations could see gusts to 60 mph.